Cassar Heating & Air Conditioning

 Check Your Thermostat Mode

-Heat pumps require the thermostat to be set to Heat — and the temperature must be above what the room currently is.
+Heat pumps require the thermostat to be set to Heat, and the temperature must be above what the room currently is.
 Also confirm the system mode isn’t set to Emergency Heat unless needed.
+Emergency Heat bypasses the heat pump and runs on your backup heat source alone, which is expensive to run continuously.

 Check Both Breakers

-Heat pumps have two circuit breakers — one for the air handler inside and one for the outdoor unit.
+Heat pumps have two circuit breakers, one for the air handler inside and one for the outdoor unit.
 Both must be on.
+A tripped breaker on the outdoor unit is a common cause of a system that appears to run but doesn’t heat or cool.
+Reset it once.
+If it trips again, stop and call David.

 ❄️